The call must involve someone who is deaf or has a hearing or speech impairment.

 - three or more people are involved in the call, and

 - one of the people is at a separate place from the others and takes part in the call via the phone.

 In other words, conference calls are really ‘meetings’ where at least one of the people involved in the meeting takes part via a phone call.

 The NRS does not set up the conferencing arrangements or access numbers for you.
 That has to be done by one of the participants prior to the call.

-Tips to make your conference calls better
+Tips for your conference calls

 Conference calls can be challenging for the relay officer who has to be able to identify and keep track of more participants than in a normal call.
 The suggestions below will make it easier for the relay officer to manage the call and therefore make the call more satisfying for everyone:

 - The person ringing through the NRS should tell the relay officer that the call they are initiating is a conference call involving more than two people.